RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 So we need to determine how many options there are for each choice.

 - There are eight faculty in all and one of the ones selected has to be the department chair.
 That leaves one faculty slot open, with 7 choices.
 - There are three slots remaining (there were 5 in all and we just filled 2 of them).
 These can be either faculty or graduate students; there are 6 faculty remaining who can be selected and 6 graduate students, for a total of 12 people eligible for each slot.
-We can fill the first slot
+We can fill the first slot 12 ways; the second one 11 ways; and the third one 10 ways.
+- Now assign the roles.
+There are 5 people from whom to select so there are 5 choices for lead presenter, then 4 for note taker.

+Multiplying all these options together gives us the full count:

+$$7 \cdot (12 \cdot 11 \cdot 10) \cdot (5 \cot

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2NDM3Mjg2OV19
+eyJoaXN0b3J5IjpbLTEwMDE2NDgzNDZdfQ==
 -->